firozkhan18/Java-Evaluations/java-basic-exercises.md

 431
 432
 Total number of the three-digit-number is 24
-Click me to see the solution

-40. Write a Java program to list the available character sets in charset objects.
+### 40. Write a Java program to list the available character sets in charset objects.
 Expected Output

 List of available character sets: